Agimat: Description

 Other methods of obtaining an agimat is by getting the liquid that is drained from an exhumed body of an unbaptized child or aborted fetus or offering food and drink to the spirits in a cemetery at midnight on Holy Wednesday or Holy Thursday.
 Most of the amulets bear Latin inscriptions.
 Like those in Quiapo district in Manila, most of the agimat merchants are near churches (such as in its courtyard or in the marketplace nearby).
 Filipino freedom fighters also wore anting-anting to battle against the Spaniards and the Americans.
 Filipino hero Macario Sakay wore a vest that has religious images and Latin phrases to protect him from bullets.
 Former President of the Philippines Ferdinand Marcos, claimed that he was allegedly given an anting-anting by Gregorio Aglipay that could supposedly make Marcos invisible.
 Marcos said that the agimat is a sliver of wood that was inserted into his back before the Bataan campaign on 1942.

 Earliest reports of anting-anting are from the records of Spanish priests in the early colonial period.
 Pardo de Tavera defines the anting-anting as amuleto que salva la vida, da poder sobre natural ("an amulet, of super natural power, that saves lives").
 With the Christianization of the Philippines, anting-anting appropriated the forms of the new religion, and incorporated as well the esoteric symbols of Freemasonry.
 An Islamic version of anting-anting exists in the Southern Muslim islands.

 Depictions in films

 In Filipino films, the wearer of the agimat gains superhuman strength, invisibility, heightened senses, self-healing, and elemental powers.
 With it, the person can also be able to shoot or fire lightning via hands, or generate electricity throughout one's body.
-The person can also perform telekinesis, stop a live bullet, can have premonitions, flight, morphing abilities, camouflage abilities like a chameleon, can have extreme good luck, possess invincibility, or perform miracle curative powers.
+The person can also perform telekinesis, stop a live bullet, can have premonitions, flight, morphing abilities, camouflage abilities like a chameleon, can have extremely good luck, possess invincibility, or perform miracle curing powers.
 In his Filipino films, actor Ramon Revilla, Sr., as Nardong Putik has an anting-anting that renders him invulnerable.

 Anting-anting are mentioned and seen several times in the 1939 film The Real Glory, where the Moro people claim they will protect them from bullets and knives.